wagga40/Zircolite/docs/Advanced.md

 ---

+### Keep data used by Zircolite :

+**Zircolite** has a lot of arguments that can be used to keep data used to perform Sigma detections :

+- `--dbfile <FILE>` allows you to export all the logs in a SQLite 3 database file.
+You can query the logs with SQL statements to find more things than what the Sigma rules could have found
+- `--keeptmp` allows you to keep the source logs (EVTX/Auditd/Evtxtract/XML...) converted in JSON format
+- `--keepflat` allow you to keep the source logs (EVTX/Auditd/Evtxtract/XML...) converted in a flattened JSON format
+---

 ### Filtering

 Zircolite has a lot of filtering options to speed up the detection process.
 Don't overlook these options because they can save you a lot of time.